Standard Fill-in-the-blank Pet Guardianship Agreement - $20

 A Pet Guardianship Agreement is a good idea to protect your pets.
 It allows you to pick who should take responsibility for them.
 You don't want your pets taken to an animal shelter because your family was fighting over your estate.
 Somebody could claim a verbal promise from you.
 Without a written agreement, anybody could simply take the pets, including those who you would never approve.

-Disclaimer: This package is intended for residents in Illinois.
-Those outside Illinois may refer to the documents and instructions for reference to write their pet guardianship agreement themselves that comply with their own local laws.
+Disclaimer: This package is intended for residents in Illinois to write a guardianship plan for their pets.
+Those outside Illinois may refer to the documents and instructions for reference to write their own agreement themselves that comply with their own local laws.
 The documents are Illinois-specific.

 Legal services are not provided as part of this package.
 Michael E. Byczek does not represent you and will not provide any legal advice or assistance.
 Legal services are available for an additional fee, which requires an attorney-client agreement.